mozilla/application-services/megazords/ios-rust/README.md

           file that says what things live in which directory.
         * Each subdirectory contains a `.framework` directory for that architecture.
 There are notes on the layout of an individual `.framework` in the links below.
+* The `focus` directory, which is a megazord that gets built for `focus-ios`.
+The components in the `focus` megazord are a subset of the components in the overall `ios-rust` megazord and thus are only built on release.

 It's a little unusual that we're building the XCFramework by hand, rather than defining it as the build output of an Xcode project.
 It turns out to be simpler for our purposes, but